BackofenLab/StoatyDive/README.md

   -c *.txt, --chr_file *.txt
                         Path to the chromosome length file.
   -o path/, --output_folder path/
                         Write results to this path.
+[Default: Operating Path] -t float, --thresh float
-  --length_norm         Set length normalization.
-StoatyDive will expand every
-                        peak to the maximal length.
+                        Set a CV threshold to divide the peak profiles into specific and unspecific.
+[Default: 1.0] --length_norm         Set length normalization.
+StoatyDive will expand every peak to the maximal length.
   --length_norm_value int